lakliech/VehicleDutyCalculator/replit.md

   - Created unified analytics layout with Performance, Audience, Market, Quality, and Keywords sections
   - Enhanced user experience by eliminating tab navigation complexity in favor of comprehensive single-page view
   - Maintained all analytical insights while reducing cognitive load for high-volume sellers managing multiple listings
 - January 16, 2025.
+Added "Back to Listings" navigation to all dashboard tabs:
+  - Added consistent "Back to Listings" links to all four tabs: Overview & Pricing, Messages & Inquiries, Analytics & Insights, and Appointments
+  - Positioned navigation links prominently at the top of each tab for easy access
+  - Styled with purple-themed buttons matching Gariyangu branding for consistent visual experience
+  - Enhanced user navigation flow allowing quick return to My Listings from any dashboard tab
+- January 16, 2025.
 Moved Smart Pricing Intelligence to listing overview for immediate pricing insights:
   - Relocated Smart Pricing Intelligence from separate "Manage & Pricing" tab to main "Overview & Pricing" section
   - Provides immediate pricing insights directly in the overview without requiring tab navigation